Winston-Lin/dziganto.github.io/_posts/2018-1-3-Creating-Conda-Environments.md

 Alright, let's see how to do this in practice.

 Anyone who knows me knows that I'm a HUGE fan of PyTorch.
 Sure, it's a great deep learning framework but it's also a GPU-enabled beast that picks up where NumPy leaves off.
-In fact, it's perfectly integrated with the PyData stack and if you know NumPy you can learn the functionality of PyTorch - sans deep learning - in a few minutes.
+In fact, it's perfectly integrated with the PyData stack, and if you know NumPy you can learn the functionality of PyTorch - sans deep learning - in a few minutes.
 To get PyTorch on your machine, let's create a *pytorch* environment using conda.

 > Note: I'm using conda version 4.4.6 and PyTorch version 0.3.0.
 Mileage may vary if you're using different versions.